snap-stanford/snap-python-64/doc/source/reference/conv.rst

 Note that all the functions discussed below have both sequential and parallel implementations.
 The example code uses the sequential implementations; to use the parallelized functions (on a system which supports OpenMP), simply add MP to the function name (example, ToGraphMP and ToNetworkMP).

-.. function:: ToNetwork(GraphType, PTable Table, const TStr& SrcCol, const TStr& DstCol, TStrV& EdgeAttrV, PTable NodeTable, const TStr& NodeCol, TStrV& NodeAttrV, TAttrAggr AggrPolicy)
+.. function:: ToNetwork(GraphType, PTable Table, const TStr& SrcCol, const TStr& DstCol, TStr64V& EdgeAttrV, PTable NodeTable, const TStr& NodeCol, TStr64V& NodeAttrV, TAttrAggr AggrPolicy)

 Converts the edge and node tables to a network in SNAP, by looking at columns *SrcCol* and *DstCol* of *Table*, and at *NodeCol* of *NodeTable*
 *EdgeAttrV* specifies a list of columns in *Table* which contain edge attributes. *NodeAttrV* specifies a list of columns in *NodeTable* which correspond to node attributes.